dolthub/dolt/README.md

 Noms is a content-addressable, immutable, peer-to-peer datastore for structured data.

-In other words, *noms is git for structured data*.
+In other words, *noms is git for data*.

 This repository will contain the reference implementation of the noms protocol, and will eventually be open sourced.

 This includes:

-* Go wrappers for all the core Nom types
+* Go wrappers for all the core noms types
 * Support for generating Go types from Nom schema definitions
 * Chunking and dechunking
 * Serialization and deserialization